haozhu233/kableExtra/README.md

 ***

-When we are talking about table generators in R, knitr::kable wins a lot of people's flavor by its ultimate simplicity.
-Unlike those powerful table rendering engine such as `xtable`, `tables` or even `gridExtra`, the philosophy behind kable is to make it easy for programmers to use.
+When we are talking about table generators in R, knitr::kable wins lots of flavor by its ultimate simplicity.
+Unlike those powerful table rendering engines such as `xtable`, the philosophy behind kable is to make it easy for programmers to use.
 Just as it claimed in its function description,

 > This is a very simple table generator.
 It is simple by design.
 It is not intended to replace any other R packages for making tables. - Yihui